How To Really G-R-O-W As A Leader In 2018 By: Jones Loflin

 Put simply, this is where you seek objectivity about what has brought you to your current state as a leader that you wish to change with a goal.
 It’s about becoming more aware of the attitudes, choices, people, or circumstances that are contributing to your current reality with yourself or your team.
 Having a strong understanding of these factors helps you sharpen your goal and also begin to move to the next stage in the process.
 Failing to take this step exponentially increases the likelihood of failure and returning to the status quo.

 Whitmore writes, “The purpose of the options stage is not to find the ‘right’ answer but to create and list as many alternative courses of action as possible.”
 If you feel limited with options, ask yourself “What if…?” questions to jump start your thinking.
 Questions like, “What if I had 15 minutes of free time each day to interact with individual team members?” or “What would my day look like if I created better boundaries for myself?”
-Once you have your options, you might begin to evaluate the overall cost and benefit of each one or rank them according to their perceived impact on achieving your goal as a leader.
+Once you have your options and leadership tips, you might begin to evaluate the overall cost and benefit of each one or rank them according to their perceived impact on achieving your goal as a leader.

 This is where all the thoughts developed in the previous three stages turn into action steps.
 Some key questions to ask yourself at this stage include: